PhoenixBeaudry/bittensor_utils/README.md

 If your miner is receiving rewards on the network it will have a non-zero number in 'incentive' and 'emission'.

+To check your estimated daily rewards enter your hotkey found with `btcli wallet list` in to `https://taostats.io`.

+### Useful Commands

+- Check whether your miner is running: `pm2 status`
+- Check the logs of your miner: `pm2 logs miner-1`
+- Start your miner `pm2 start miner-1`
+- Stop your miner: `pm2 stop miner-1`

 Happy mining :)